aliyun/terraform-provider-alicloud/website/docs/r/cen_transit_router_peer_attachment.html.markdown

 * `route_table_propagation_enabled` - (Optional, ForceNew) Whether to propagation route table.
 System default is `false`.
 * `transit_router_attachment_description` - (Optional) The description of transit router attachment.
 The description is 2~256 characters long and must start with a letter or Chinese, but cannot start with `http://` or `https://`.
 * `transit_router_attachment_name` - (Optional) The name of transit router attachment.
 The name is 2~128 characters in length, starts with uppercase and lowercase letters or Chinese, and can contain numbers, underscores (_) and dashes (-)
-* `bandwidth_type` - (Optional,Available in v1.157.0+) The method that is used to allocate bandwidth to the cross-region connection.
+* `bandwidth_type` - (Optional, Available in v1.157.0+) The method that is used to allocate bandwidth to the cross-region connection.
 Valid values: `BandwidthPackage` and `DataTransfer`.
   * `DataTransfer` - uses pay-by-data-transfer bandwidth.
   * `BandwidthPackage` - allocates bandwidth from a bandwidth plan.